 If you have three or more final exams scheduled on the same day, you are entitled to arrange an alternative exam time for the last exam scheduled on that day.
-To qualify for rescheduling final exam times, you must provide evidence that you have three or more exams on the same day, and arrangements must be made with your instructor no later than the 10th week of the semester.
+To qualify for rescheduling final exam times, you must provide evidence that you have three or more exams on the same day, and arrangements must be made with your instructor no later than October 31.